gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 They generally tend to breathe less well, which makes shoes smelly much easier than leather does.
 On the other hand, synthetic materials are more dimensionally stable and don’t stretch much.

+Recently, some manufacturers have experimented with knit-type materials for a more stretchy and breathable upper, but potentially at the cost of durability.

 #### Midsole

 The midsole is a piece of plastic that is glued between the upper’s sole part and the outsole to add further resistance against flexing.